Innocent-Traitor/Daifugo-/NOTES.md

 Card Sort - Spade, Club, Diamond, Heart

-AI Logic (for now): Pick the greatest amount of the same lowest value card and then play it

 Settings -
 Terms Language (In-game terms to be used, japanese to english) (Daifugo, Fugo, Heimen, Hinmen, Daihinmin = President, Vice-President, Citizen, Poor, Begger)
 Auto Pass (Automatically pass if you have no valid cards to play)